shunlog/aoc-test/README.md

 For example, if you're using a logger, you can disable it if the argument isn't given to avoid wasting performance on formatting those logs.

+Since `aoct` relies on the solution being returned through `stdin`, you can't do your usual [caveman debugging](https://medium.com/supernova-invention-park/the-caveman-debugging-ab8f7151415f) anymore.
+What you can do, though, and what `icecream` does, is print to `stderr` instead.
 ### Test cases
 Your files should be named like this:
 ``` text